LMsgSendNilSelf/AlgebraicEngine-Fraction/README.md

 # FractionCalculateEngineExample

-*******This parser calculates not only fraction, but also normal expression, so you can expand this library to normal calculation，detail illustration will be added in the near future.
+***This parser calculates more than fraction, and normal expression as well, so you can expand this library to normal calculation，detail illustration will be added in the near future.

 Parser Theory : Gradient descent